 Mr. Von Thaer serves as board chair of Pacific Northwest National Laboratory, co-chair for UT-Battelle (operator of Oak Ridge National Laboratory) and on the boards of the Defense Science Board, the National Defense Industrial Association, Nationwide Children’s Hospital and TAPS (Tragedy Assistance Program for Survivors).
 He also serves as a trustee of the Kansas State University Foundation, and is a member of the Ohio Business Roundtable and the Columbus Partnership’s Executive Committee.

 Mr. Von Thaer holds a bachelor’s degree in electrical engineering from Kansas State University and a master’s degree in electrical engineering from Rutgers University.
+He and his wife, Jennifer, live in Bexley.

 Appointed by: Gov. Mike DeWine